VISIT OUR ART STORE ▶

 Leave the Center White and Add Splashes

-I make sure to leave the center of the flower white.
+The artist makes sure to leave the center of the flower white.
 That highlight brings the flower to life.
-Then, I splash some clean water and drop dark gray over the flower.
+Then, the artist splashes some clean water and drops dark gray over the flower.
 This gives it a loose, fresh look.

 Splash some water